oddluck/limnoria-plugins/SpiffyTitles/README.md

 `badLinkText` - The text to return when unable to retrieve a title from a URL.
 Default value: `Nice link idiot.`

+`userAgents` - A comma separated list of strings of user agents randomly chosen when requesting.

+`urlRegularExpression` - A regular expression used to match URLs.
+You shouldn't need to change this.

+`linkMessageIgnorePattern` - If a message matches this pattern, it will be ignored.
+This differs from ignoredDomainPattern in that it compares against the entire message rather than just the domain.

+`ignoreActionLinks` (Boolean) - By default SpiffyTitles will ignore links that appear in an action, like /me.

+`requireCapability` (String) - If defined, SpiffyTitles will only acknowledge links from users with this capability.
+Useful for hostile environments.
+Refer to [Limnoria's documentation on capabilities](http://doc.supybot.aperio.fr/en/latest/use/capabilities.html) for more information

+`ignoredTitlePattern` (Regexp) - If the parsed title matches this regular expression, it will be ignored.

 ### About white/black lists
 - Channel names must be in lowercase
 - If `channelWhitelist` and `channelBlacklist` are empty, then titles will be displayed in every channel